HypothesisWorks/hypothesis/paper.md

 and because it has a novel implementation that lifts a major difficulty that prior research on software testing faces.

 Much of software testing research boils down to variants on the following problem:
-Given some interestingness condition (e.g. that it triggers a bug in some software), how do we generate a "good" test case which satisfies that condition?
+Given some interestingness condition (e.g., that it triggers a bug in some software), how do we generate a "good" test case that satisfies that condition?

 Particular sub-problems of this are: